 Sir Trevor McDonald OBE was born and educated in Trinidad in the West Indies where his career in the media began, first as a radio reporter, news presenter and sports journalist.
-On his first major assignment there, he was sent to London (1962) to report on talks at Malborough House which culminated in setting a date for Trinidad's Independence.
+On his first major assignment there, he was sent to London (1962) to report on talks at Marlborough House which culminated in setting a date for Trinidad's Independence.

 Sir Trevor came to London in August 1969 to work as a Producer in the BBC Overseas Regional Service at Bush House in the Aldwych.
-He went on to produce Current Affairs programmes for the BBC World Service and in that capacity worked on the initiation of a number of shows like The World Today which are still part of the BBC World Service schedule.
+He went on to produce Current Affairs programmes for the BBC WORLD Service and in that capacity worked on the initiation of a number of shows like THE WORLD TODAY which are still part of the BBC World Service schedule.

 In 1973 he joined ITN as a General Reporter.
 His first major assignment was in Northern Ireland where he covered the Province's 'troubles' for more than a decade.
 He also reported from Dublin, Rome, Brussels, Strasbourg and Luxembourg on negotiations about the terms of Britain's membership and earliest days of the then Common Market - now the EU.